MCFE

 Application Process

-1. DOWNLOAD the course brochure, the statement of fees and do some research on the course you are interested in studying.
+1. ENQUIRE: Enquire online or via a call, we will send you an email with course information and a link to the course page on our website that has detailed course information and a course brochure to download.
+Access the statement of fees and do some research on the course you are interested in studying.

 Pre-Training Review and Enrolment